-- Enhanced environment
+- Enhanced Environment

 - Accessible City

 - Connected and Healthy Community

 - Thriving Places

 - Sensitive Design

-- Innovative and Accountable.
+- Innovative and Accountable

-The City of Vincent Local Planning Strategy (Strategy) sets out the long-term planning direction for the city by considering and applying State and regional planning frameworks, and community sentiment.
+The City of Vincent Local Planning Strategy sets out the long-term planning direction for Vincent by considering and applying State and regional planning frameworks, and community sentiment.
 It provides the rationale for the zones and other provisions within the local government area.

-Local Planning Scheme No. 2 (LPS2) supports the Strategy.
-Part 2 of LPS2 sets out the Local Planning Framework and outlines the zones, appropriate land uses, density codes and other land reserved for public purposes.
+Local Planning Scheme No. 2 supports the Strategy.
+Part 2 of the scheme sets out the Local Planning Framework and outlines the zones, appropriate land uses, density codes and other land reserved for public purposes.

-The City has taken a place based planning approach in preparing the Strategy to inform LPS2.
-The key elements of the 'place based' approach to planning included the following:
+The City has taken a place-based planning approach in preparing the strategy to inform the scheme.
+The key elements of the place-based approach to planning included the following:

-- Planning to achieve a holistic view and integrated outcomes for - Creating sustainable outcomes specific to particular areas and their communities; - Creating community commitment and capacity; and - Ensuring community and stakeholder involvement and ownership in the process.
+- Planning to achieve a holistic view and integrated outcomes for an area. - Creating sustainable outcomes specific to particular areas and their communities. - Creating community commitment and capacity. - Ensuring community and stakeholder involvement and ownership in the process.

-The Strategy intends to inform the preparation of local planning policies that will be adopted pursuant to LPS2, in particular the Precinct Policies for each of the place based areas of Vincent.
-This Planning Framework is a tool to achieve the Visions of the
+The strategy intends to inform the preparation of local planning policies that will be adopted pursuant to the scheme, in particular the precinct policies for each of the place-based areas of Vincent.

-Strategic Community Plan, LPS2 and the Strategy.
+This planning framework is a tool to achieve the visions of the SCP, the strategy and the scheme.